stipop-development/Stipop_Sticker_API__OLD/README.md

     ```json
     {
       "status": "fail",
-      "message": "from or size is only number",
+      "message": "pageNumber or pageSize is only number",
       "code": "9032"
     }
     ```